-The “Berlinale Goes Kiez” project was launched in 2010 on the occasion of the Festival’s 60th anniversary and has proven to be hugely popular with audiences.
-In past years, “Berlinale Goes Kiez” has visited the following cinemas: Adria (Steglitz), Babylon (Kreuzberg), Bundesplatz-Kino (Wilmersdorf), Capitol Dahlem (Zehlendorf), Die Kurbel (Charlottenburg), Eva Lichtspiele (Wilmersdorf), Filmkunst 66 (Charlottenburg), Hackesche Höfe Kino (Mitte), Kant Kino (Charlottenburg), Moviemento (Kreuzberg), Neues Off (Neukölln), Odeon (Schöneberg), Passage (Neukölln), Kino Toni & Tonino (Weißensee), Thalia Programm Kino (Potsdam), Union Filmtheater (Friedrichshagen) and Yorck (Kreuzberg).
+The Berlinale Goes Kiez project was initiated on the festival’s 60th anniversary in 2010 and, since then, has proven to be an absolute audience favourite.
+In recent years, Berlinale Goes Kiez has been a guest in the following cinemas: ACUDkino (Mitte), Adria (Steglitz), Babylon (Kreuzberg), Bundesplatz-Kino (Wilmersdorf), Capitol Dahlem (Zehlendorf), Kino Casablanca (Adlershof), City Kino (Wedding), Die Kurbel (Charlottenburg), EISZEIT Kino (Kreuzberg), Eva Lichtspiele (Wilmersdorf), filmkunst 66 (Charlottenburg), fsk (Kreuzberg), Hackesche Höfe Kino (Mitte), IL KINO (Neukölln), Kant Kino (Charlottenburg), Moviemento (Kreuzberg), Neue Kammerspiele (Kleinmachnow), Neues Off (Neukölln), Odeon (Schöneberg), Passage (Neukölln), Sputnik Kino (Kreuzberg), Thalia Kino Berlin (Lankwitz), Thalia Programm Kino (Potsdam-Babelsberg), Tilsiter Lichtspiele (Friedrichshain), Kino Toni & Tonino (Weißensee), Union Filmtheater (Friedrichshagen), Wolf (Neukölln) and Yorck (Kreuzberg).